chrisaberson/BetterReg/README.md

 ## Issues and Contributions

-Please post issues using the link above (titled "isssues").
+Please post issues using the link above (titled "issues").
 Those interested in contributing to further development should create a pull request.

 ## License

 This project is licensed under GNU General Public License version 3.

-## Example 1 OLS Regression
+## Example 1: OLS Regression

 Using data from Aberson (2007), the analyses that follow predict support for Affirmative Action (AA) in year 4 of college from incomming attitudes, personal experience with discrimination, liberality, gender, and economic concern for the future.
 In a later example, I add perceptions of the prevalence of discrimination, endorsement of meritocracy, and partipation in campus diversity events.